Here are a couple of Q&As on how to learn abstract words, and how to fix common grammar mistakes when learning a new language.

 Fluent Forever now offers a proprietary app that automates flashcard creation, letting you concentrate on your learning progress.
 Check out the 13 languages available in the app, and download it now to start your journey to fluency.

 Q: How do I learn abstract words like “to seem” and “to be”?

 Pick one that you like and turn it into a fill-in-the-blank card.
-In Russian, my example for “seem” translates to “this house seems small“.
-I already know house and small and I remember enough about the meaning of the sentence that those two other words plus the associated picture from google images that the meaning stays pretty clear.
-Once that sentence makes sense to me then I can go in the other direction and have “to seem” on the front, and on the back my example sentence.
-In that card, I’m training myself to more-or-less remember in which context I’ve heard that word before.
+In Russian, my example for “seem” translates to “this house seems small.”
+I already know “house” and “small,” and I remember enough about the meaning of the sentence that those two other words plus the associated picture from Google Images that the meaning stays pretty clear.
+Once that sentence makes sense to me, then I can go in the other direction and have “to seem” on the front, and my example sentence on the back.
+In that card, I’m training myself to more or less remember in which context I’ve heard that word before.

 Q: I speak German fluently, but I have a lot of ingrained mistakes.
 Can I fix them?

 A: Write, write, write.
 At your level, it’s how you figure out exactly where your ‘fossils’ are.
 Routinely write out a 5-minute journal in German and submit it to Lang-8.com.
 Get your correction and put it in Anki as a fill-in-the-blank-type card wherever you make a mistake.
 Get a daily Anki habit going.

 The program will automatically focus on the more difficult stuff because you’ll make more mistakes with it, so you’ll see those cards more often.
 And it should pretty quickly replace your bad habits with good ones.

 Enjoy what you're reading?